12 Small Red Japanese Maple Varieties

 Adrian’s Compact Japanese Maple

-Adrian’s Compact is another small Japanese maple that has leaves in various shades of red throughout the year.
+Adrian’s Compact is another small Japanese maple with leaves in various shades of red throughout the year.

-It all starts in spring, at which time the leaves are almost pink in color.
-In fact, the young delicate foliage looks delightful.
-In midsummer, the color changes to a darker red or almost burgundy.
+It all starts in spring when the leaves are almost pink.
+The young, delicate foliage looks delightful.
+In midsummer, the color changes to a darker red or nearly burgundy.

 But the best part begins in the fall as the foliage turns bright red or scarlet.
 This is a sight that lasts long enough to be enjoyed.